-The Nissan Navara is one of the most reliable midsize pickup trucks that is used in Europe, South Africa, Australia, New Zealand, and Asia.
-It is known for its modern and muscled physique packed with innovative features.
+The Nissan Navara is a midsize pickup truck sold in Europe, South Africa, Australia, New Zealand, and Asia.
+Designed and built by Japanese automaker Nissan, it is known for its modern and muscled physique packed with innovative features.
 Whether you use it daily going to work or to transport a good number of goods in rural or urban areas, this versatile workhorse can truly perform.
-The new facelifted model comes with a bolder front end, which gives it a more commanding presence.
+The new facelifted model of Nissan Brand comes with a bolder front end, which gives it a more commanding presence.
 It is also integrated with updated tech and safety features.

 The Nissan Navara got its name from a region in Northern Spain, the Navarre.
 Its first-generation model was released in 1997 and got a facelift in 2000, while the second generation was unveiled in 2004 featuring a redesigned compact body with the Nissan F-Alpha platform.